tuukkahu/price-tracker/README.md

 # price-tracker
-A price tracker that tracks discounts and prices for selected websites
+A price tracker that tracks discounts and prices for selected websites.